robdodson/robdodson.github.com/source/_posts/2012-08-27-javascript-design-patterns-decorator.markdown

 ## Time to do things the hard way...

 I promised I would show you the more classical example of Decorator and since I am a man of my word I *guess* you can see it...
-I haven't used Decorators enough to say for certain if this is an unnecessarily complex approach—perhaps it has its benefits—but I don't think I'd recommend it over our previous examples.
+I would not recommend using this approach because it can require overwriting all of your methods to make sure you're always in the correct context.
+Still, as a kind of academic observation it's a cool example and demonstrates how JS can emulate other languages.
 I'm taking this code almost verbatim from [JavaScript Patterns](http://www.amazon.com/JavaScript-Patterns-Stoyan-Stefanov/dp/0596806752) so full credit goes to Stoyan for coming up with it.

 In this example we're going to format a Sale price so that it can work for both U.S. and Canadian stores.
 This means applying different tax rates and outputting the text with different currency symbols.